magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Group
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-videosupport:

+Videosupport
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-block_call_reg:

-Call blocking REGEX
-"""""""""""""""""""

-We not write the description to this field.
+Block call regex
+""""""""""""""""

+You can block calls with a regular expression.
+For example, if you want block all calls that start with a 9, use regex ^9

 .. _sip-record_call:

-Record calls
+Record call
-""""""""""""
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-techprefix:

-Techprefix
-""""""""""
+Tech prefix
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-nat:

-We not write the description to this field.
+NAT
+"""

+Click here for more info|htt

 .. _sip-directmedia:

-We not write the description to this field.
+Directmedia
+"""""""""""

+If enabled, Asterisk tries to redirect the RTP media stream to go directly from the caller to the callee.

 .. _sip-qualify:

-We not write the description to this field.
+Qualify
+"""""""

+Send OPTION to user CONTACT field to qualify the user.